dendronhq/dendron-site/vault/dendron.dev.triage.bots.md

 ## Stale issue bot

 Every repo starts to accumulate cruft which eventually slows down planning and execution since we're not sure if issues still need work.
-The stale issue bot is intended to identify issues that haven't had any activity for <n> days and will allow the triage team to decide whether they're still valid.
+The stale issue bot is intended to identify issues that haven't had any activity for `x` days and will allow the triage team to decide whether they're still valid.
 Note: there's a cooldown period between an issue marked "won't fix" and when it's actually closed.
 This gives us about a week to go through and decide if the issue continues to be actionable.

 Please see the [config file](https://github.com/dendronhq/dendron/blob/master/.github/stale.yml) for the latest parameters we're using.